-Ford Kuga Plug-In Hybrid engines, drive & performance
+Ford Kuga Plug-In Hybrid performance, top speed, engine

 The latest Ford Kuga has gone back to the model's roots, taking its place as one of the best-handling SUVs you can buy